overviewer/Minecraft-Overviewer/docs/signs.rst

 ----------------

-A filter function is a python function that is used to figure out if a given POI should be part of a markerSet of not, and to control how it is displayed.
+A filter function is a python function that is used to figure out if a given POI should be part of a markerSet or not, and to control how it is displayed.
 The function should accept one argument (a dictionary, also know as an associative array), and return a string representing the text to be displayed.
 For example::